NotePlan/plugins/jgclark.EventHelpers/README.md

   }
   ```
   You can also add `*|STOPMATCHING|*` placeholder which will mean only the first match in this list is applied for a given event.
 - **Stop after first match in the list above?**: If true, only the first match in the list above is used for a given event.
 (Note: this doesn't stop matching the rest of the events in the Calendars.)
 This is the equivalent of setting 'STOPMATCHING' on every item in the above list. _Unfortunately, the NP plugin settings can change the order of the items in this list without warning.
-So to use this succesfully, you may need to manually edit the settings file, which is found at_ `<NotePlan root>/Plugins/jgclark.EventHelpers/settings.json`.
+So to use this successfully, you may need to manually edit the settings file, which is found at_ `<NotePlan root>/Plugins/jgclark.EventHelpers/settings.json`.
 The default is false.
 - **Include time blocks from completed tasks?**: whether to include time blocks from lines with completed tasks.
 - **Name of Calendar to write to**: the name of the calendar for `/time blocks to calendar` to write events to.
 Must be a writable calendar.
 If empty, then the default system calendar will be used.
 (Note: you have to specifically set a default calendar in the settings of the macOS Calendar app or in iOS Settings app > Calendar > Default Calendar.)
 - **Default event duration**: Event duration (in minutes) to use when making an event from a time block, if no end time is given.